What is a vernal pool?

 There are dozens of vernal pools in the Buzzards Bay watershed – from Westport all the way to Woods Hole.
 You can see where all the certified vernal pools in Massachusetts are located on this interactive map.

-Follow the easternmost trail at Dunham’s Brook Conservation Area to the edge of an extensive forested wetland/vernal pool community.
+Follow the easternmost trail at Dunham’s Brook, a Westport Land Conservation Trust property, to the edge of an extensive forested wetland/vernal pool community.
 Visit near dusk, and you’ll be treated to a loud spring chorus of mating frogs.

 The Dartmouth Natural Resources Trust’s Parsons Reserve is home to a large vernal pool that thrives with many species in spring.
 Spot it from the Green Trail, in the back corner of the property.